ForNetCode/fornet/README.md

 ### License
 [BSL 1.1](https://github.com/fornetcode/fornet/blob/main/LICENSE)

-<sub>WireGuard is a registered trademark of Jason A. Donenfeld.
-ForNet is not sponsored or endorsed by Jason A. Donenfeld.</sub>
+WireGuard is a registered trademark of Jason A. Donenfeld.
+ForNet is not sponsored or endorsed by Jason A. Donenfeld.